 Assistance programs available to help people without work or otherwise with low incomes can be summarized by measuring the combined value of benefits available to a person who does not work, less taxes paid, and comparing it to the net of tax value of benefits available to the same person if he or she were working.
 The difference between the two combined values is the causal effect of working on the value of benefits available.
-The more that working reduces the net of tax value of available benefits, the more the programs have reduced the reward to working.
+The difference is also a known as a "wedge" between employer labor costs and employee benefits of working.
+The more that working reduces the net of tax value of available benefits, the more the programs have reduced the reward to working and have increased the wedge.

 The effect of a work decision on the value of assistance received varies by person and by the type of work decision.
 The effect also depends on calendar time because program eligibility and benefit rules vary over time when new legislation and new regulations are put in place.
-In order to focus on the latter - especially the effect of the Affordable Care Act on incentives to work in 2014, 2015, and beyond - I use index numbers to summarize the average incentive among a rich variety of incentives for different persons at a point in time.
+In order to focus on the latter - especially the effect of the Affordable Care Act on incentives to work in 2014, 2015, and beyond - I use index numbers to summarize the average incentive among a rich variety of incentives at a point in time.
 Each type of work decision - moving between employment and unemployment, moving between employment and out of the labor force, and changing weekly hours - has its own "statutory" incentive index time series $\{b_t\}$.
 The three margin-specific series are combined into an overall statutory work incentive index by taking a fixed-weighted average of the three.